לחנך את שימעון – הדרך לעברית

 As it happens, I had started taking German in school and was at the start of one of those path-altering experiences that happen when the right teacher meets the right student.
 Frau Scheffer, as we called her, saw my ability and let me run with it.

-As my Jewish explorations fizzled in their isolation, my love affair with German language and culture took off, took me through high school, college, graduate school, and eventually a tenure-track job as a professor of German.
-My passion for languages turned into an academic career as a linguist, eventually specializing in historical linguistics and second language acquisition.
+As my Jewish explorations fizzled in their isolation, my love affair with German language and culture took off, took me through high school, college, graduate school, and work as an instructor of German.

 But Back to the Timeline.